GAntun/Eris/README.md

 # Eris

-Eris is a real-time chat application built with a modern React frontend and a robust Node.js/Express/Socket.IO backend.
+Eris is a real-time chat application built with a modern frontend and a robust Node.js/Express/Socket.IO backend.
 It features text and voice channels, message replies and pinning, link previews, YouTube embeds, avatars, themes, and a resizable users-online sidebar.

 ## Features